ipfs/ipfs-companion/docs/window.ipfs.md

 ## Do I need to confirm every API call?

+Command access need to be confirmed only once [per scope](#how-are-permissions-scoped).

+If you provide a list of commands when requesting API instance via `window.ipfs.enable({commands})` then a single permission dialog will be displayed to the user.

-Not all function calls require a decision from the user.
-You will be able to call [whitelisted](../add-on/src/lib/ipfs-proxy/acl-whitelist.json) IPFS functions and users will _not_ be prompted to allow/deny access.
+For everything else, only the first call requires a decision from the user.
+You will be able to call previously whitelisted IPFS commands and users will _not_ be prompted to allow/deny access the second time.

-Functions that are not whitelisted need to be confirmed only once [per scope](#how-are-permissions-scoped).

-Note that users can modify their permission decisions after the fact so you should not expect to always be allowed to call a function if it was successfully called previously.
+Note that users can modify their permission decisions after the fact so you should not expect to always be allowed to call a command if it was successfully called previously.

 ## Can I disable this for now?

-Users can permanently deny access to all IPFS functions by disabling `window.ipfs` experiment on _Preferences_ screen.
+Users can permanently deny access to all IPFS commands by disabling `window.ipfs` experiment on _Preferences_ screen.

 ## How are permissions scoped?